 Explain that taking care of our mouths is not just about having a great smile.
 Just like we need to take care of our bodies, so they stay healthy, we also need to take care of our mouths.
 This is called oral health.

-Invite students to turn to a neighbour and share what they do every day to take care of their oral health.
+Invite students to share what they do every day to take care of their oral health.
 Share answers from volunteers (e.g., brush teeth at least twice a day, floss at least once a day, rinse)

 Invite students to create a poster (or song, rap, commercial, word map, mural, etc.) to encourage others to choose water over sugary drinks.
 As an example, they could complete the following simple activity:

-Provide students with plain white paper and have them draw a tooth shape like the image below.
+Ask students to take a piece of plain white paper and draw a tooth shape like the image below.

 Ask them to draw a large water droplet inside the tooth and make a happy face in the middle.
 Invite them to add a few words to encourage others to choose water instead of sugary drinks.
-Post their images around the classroom and school.
+Share their images.

 Close by reminding students that making water their drink of choice will help them prevent cavities and keep their mouth healthy.
 Plus, remind them that water is so refreshing!

 Explain that taking care of our bodies includes taking care of our mouths.
 Share that April is Oral Health month and that this is a great time to think about what we can do to take care of our mouths and teeth in order to prevent tooth decay, cavities, gum disease, and even bad breath.